Sayrix/Ticket-Bot-Docusaurus/docs/start-bot.md

 # 🚀 Start the bot

-First, you need to deploy the slash commands, to do that, you need to run the command `node deploy-commands.js` in the terminal.

-Then, you need to start the bot, to do that, you need to run the command `node index.js` in the terminal.
+You need to start the bot, to do that, you need to run the command `node index.js` in the terminal.
 You can also use a process manager like [PM2](https://pm2.keymetrics.io/).

 ## Keep the bot online 24/7